nasa/harmony-service-example/README.md

 # Set to 'true' if running Docker in Docker and the docker daemon is somewhere other than the current context
 DIND=true

+# Set the PLATFORM varible to define the platform of the build output
+PLATFORM=linux/amd64

 # Indicates where docker commands should find the docker daemon
 DOCKER_DAEMON_ADDR=host.docker.internal:2375
 ```